m0euk/RDS-Bridge/README.md

 ## Requirements

 - A modern browser (Chrome, Edge, or Firefox).
+- For **MPX Stream** (below): a desktop Chromium browser (Chrome or Edge), a virtual audio cable, and an SDR whose software can output the FM composite — all set to **192 kHz**.

-## Sources: live SDRConnect or a recorded IQ file
+## Sources: live SDRConnect, MPX from any SDR, or a recorded IQ file

 RDS Bridge can decode either a **live SDRConnect** connection (the default) or a **recorded IQ `.wav` file**.
 Pick the source at the top of the Connection panel.